Skip to content

 Characters

 The characters are the Saxophone Woman (not-Sally) and the Tambourine Guy (not-Lloyd).
-Plus the countless dogs and cats still alive, haunting the streets of New Orleans.
+I also call the Saxophone Woman the stranger.
+Plus there are the countless dogs and cats still alive, haunting the streets of New Orleans.

 Memorable Quotes